cvirginie/CordovaPostureDetector_BLE/README.md

 # CordovaPostureDetector_BLE
 A cordova app to receive data from Arduino Posture Detector in BLE

+The plugin used to communicate in BLE : https://github.com/don/cordova-plugin-ble-central/

+### Install the app on iOS :

 Clone the repo

 `git clone https://github.com/cvirginie/CordovaPostureDetector_BLE.git`